Statutory guidance

 7. Obligations of importers

-For the purposes of the 2017 Regulations, an importer is a business or person established in NI or the EEA who places a product from outside of the EEA or NI on the NI or EEA market.
+For the purposes of the 2017 Regulations, an importer is a person who is established in NI and places a product on the market that has been supplied to them for distribution, consumption or use in the course of a commercial activity, whether in return for payment or free of charge, from an EEA state.
 Therefore, a business or person based in NI who is supplied with a product from GB will be an importer under the 2017 Regulations.

 The obligations of importers include:

-- The importer must ensure that the relevant conformity assessment has been carried out by the manufacturer; the manufacturer has drawn up technical documentation; the product is CE/UK(NI) marked and is accompanied by the declaration of conformity or attestation of conformity (as applicable) as well as required labelling including the specific marking of explosion protection followed by the symbol of the equipment group and category to the product and manufacturer’s identification.
+c) the product is CE/UK(NI) marked and is accompanied by the declaration of conformity or attestation of conformity (as applicable) as well as required labelling including the specific marking of explosion protection followed by the symbol of the equipment group and category to the product and manufacturer’s identification

-- The importer must take action where they have reason to believe that the products they have placed on the NI market are not in conformity with the 2017 Regulations, by bringing the product into conformity, withdrawing the product or recalling the product.
-Where the product presents a risk, the importer must immediately inform the market surveillance authority, giving details of how the product is not in conformity and any corrective measures taken.
+8) The importer must take action where they have reason to believe that the products they have placed on the NI market are not in conformity with the 2017 Regulations, by bringing the product into conformity, withdrawing the product or recalling the product.
+Where the product presents a risk, the importer must immediately inform the MSA, giving details of how the product is not in conformity and any corrective measures taken.
 Read more information on how to notify the MSA.

 8. Obligations of distributors